 - To assist with our evaluation, please send the following text passage to your letter writer when you ask them for your reference letter:

 - Thank you for supporting this student, and our program, by agreeing to write a reference letter.
 Please note that the NSF-supported molecular interactions virtual research experiences for undergraduates (MIV-REU) is a fully virtual REU program and, as such, provides unique opportunities and challenges to the participants.
-To help us select students that best fit the program and its goals, please specifically comment on the student’s ability to work independently, as well as their communication skills, academic maturity and overall potential to succeed in a virtual research environment.
+To help us select students that best fit the program and its goals, please specifically comment on the student’s ability to work independently and manage time, as well as their communication skills, academic maturity and overall potential to succeed in a virtual research environment.
 Please send your signed letter, on your institutional letterhead, to the following address: MIVREU@UMN.EDU.
 If you have any questions, please address them to the MIV-REU email address given above.

 Application form link: Click here to Apply